slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'9 to 5; 3 days a week; 3 weeks a month; 3 months free a year.'*

-> *'We don’t stop playing because we grow old; we grow old because we stop playing.'*

-> *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
-Climb that goddamn mountain.' -- Jack Kerouac*

 > *'The opposite of play isn’t work, it’s depression.'*

 > *'I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.'*

 > *'Car: max 10K.
 Job: try to live next to it.' -- paraphrased from Mr. Money Moustache*

-> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*

 > *'Essencialism: The disciplined pursuit of less.'*